Generation of renormalized quadratic coefficient in Landau theory: Implications for specific-heat jump calculations in high-temperature superconductors: Model Development and Methodology

-Taking into account the imaginary part of the order parameter (OP), it has been demonstrated that the effects of phase fluctuations are dependent on the dimension of the system.
-Including these effects results in a reduction in the degree of order for dimensions greater than 2, while in dimensions less than or equal to 2, it leads to a complete loss of order.
-Phase fluctuations are finite for dimensions greater than two and become asymptotically large for dimensions two or less (see Ref. \cite{37} others therein).
-The well-known result established as the Mermin-Wagner theorem was described above.
-A mathematical analysis of Eq.
-(11), where $r(d, T) = 0$, indicates that the magnitude of $\eta$ inhibits phase transitions in the system for $d = 0$ and $d = 1$.
-The new quadratic coefficients still cancel at a finite transition temperature; however, their critical behavior are both qualitatively and quantitatively modified.
+Mathematical analysis of Eq.
+(6) indicates that increasing the magnitude of $\eta$ suppresses phase transitions in the system for $d = 0$ and $d = 1$.
+While the new quadratic coefficients continue to cancel at a finite transition temperature, the associated critical behavior is modified in both qualitative and quantitative terms.
+Accordingly, the modified critical temperature can be expressed as follows:

-Eq.
-(14) demonstrates the consideration of dimensionality and thermal fluctuations in the theoretical expressions of the critical temperature, confirming that size effects have a significant impact on the thermodynamic properties of materials.
-Critical temperatures indexed by the dimension of the system are no longer monotonic.
-The temperature at which $r(d = 2, T)$ changes sign decreases with increasing $\eta$ and is strongly influenced by the order of fluctuations in the system \cite{4}.
-For large values of $\eta$, $T_{c_{2D}}$ can therefore tend towards zero, thus confirming the Mermin-Wagner theorem.
-Due to the OP's fluctuations, the model indicates that a one-dimensional system (and a two-dimensional system for a higher value of $\eta$) cannot develop long-range order at finite temperatures.
-Additionally, the values for the coefficients $r_0$ and $\eta$ provided by microscopic theories enable us to predict that fluctuations are significant over a temperature range comparable to the mean-field transition temperature for dimensions $d \leq 2$ \cite{35}.
+It is noteworthy that Eq.
+(7) integrates both dimensionality and thermal fluctuations into the theoretical framework for critical temperature, thereby demonstrating that size effects significantly affect the thermodynamic properties of materials.
+The critical temperature, as a function of system dimensionality, displays non-monotonic behavior.
+The temperature at which $r(d = 2, T)$ changes sign decreases as $\eta$ increases and is strongly determined by the nature of fluctuations within the system.
+For sufficiently large $\eta$, $T_{c_{2D}}$ approaches zero, in agreement with the Mermin-Wagner theorem.
+The model also indicates that, due to fluctuations in the OP, one-dimensional systems and two-dimensional systems with higher $\eta$ cannot establish long-range order at finite temperatures.
+Additionally, the coefficients $r_0$ and $\eta$, as derived from microscopic theories, suggest that fluctuations remain significant over a temperature range comparable to the mean-field transition temperature for dimensions $d \leq 2$ \cite{Mckenzie, Pettini}.

-By incorporating a corrective term into the quadratic coefficient, and considering contributions from symmetries and thermal fluctuations, the Gaussian approximation allows us to express the specific heat, adjusted for these fluctuations, in the following form: